Laura Fuentes

 Can I Freeze It?

-You can freeze this soup, but keep in mind that the cooked potatoes will have a different texture after being frozen and reheated.
+You can freeze this chicken stew, but keep in mind that the cooked potatoes will have a different texture after being frozen and reheated.
 Soups made with dairy also tend to separate and have a grainy texture after being reheated- if neither of these bothers you, go ahead and freeze the soup as is.
 You can do this by:

 1. Prepare the recipe as directed and allow the stew to reach room temperature before packing it into airtight containers or freezer bags.